CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

   - [x] Move normalized attributes out of GeoJSON and into the county data lookup
   - [x] Update "nodata" values out to new weekly "streak" attribute to differentiate zero values for no new cases
+  - [x] Re-route data pulls to come from the database
   - [ ] Automate data calls to update the database daily
-  - [ ] Re-route data pulls to come from the database
+  - [ ] If data doesn't look right from the database, run an analysis call to pull the data directly from JHU
   - [ ] [60%] Write front-end code to display COVID-19 data [<-Done] using a time-slider and animation controls
     - [x] Display COVID-19 data
     - [ ] Historical data with time-slider